trev222/knightsOfTheRoundSquare/README.md

 #### You can view main.html for a working example (since it's in jQuery it pretty heavy)
 #### If you want to try it out on your own you can download baseTemplate.html which gives you the grid and a couple other useful functions but leaves the logic entirely up to you.

+#Legend
+1. Space bar - start/stop
+2. Right command key - do one rotation
+3. Click on board, make sure it is yellow.
+Use arrow keys to manually move the position.

 If you see any that don't work, let me know.
 Also, for fun, try to break it yourself.
-Be fair and give it a solvable solution though xD
+Be fair and give it a solvable solution though.

-Actually, if 2 or more of the start block sides are open I think it is pretty easy to break.
+Good luck!
+Let me know if you do break it!